mlrun/mlrun/docs/feature-store/feature-vectors.md

 - **drop_columns** &mdash; (optional) A list of columns to drop from the resulting feature vector.
 - **start_time** &mdash; (optional) Datetime, low limit of time needed to be filtered.
 - **end_time** &mdash; (optional) Datetime, high limit of time needed to be filtered.
+-**with_indexes**    return vector with index columns and timestamp_key from the feature sets.
+Default is False.
+-**update_stats** &mdash; update features statistics from the requested feature sets on the vector.
+Default is False.
+-**engine** &mdash; processing engine kind ("local", "dask", or "spark") -**engine_args** &mdash; kwargs for the processing engine -**query** &mdash; The query string used to filter rows -**spark_service** &mdash; Name of the spark service to be used (when using a remote-spark runtime)
 - **relations** &mdash; (optional) Dictionary that indicates all of the relations between different feature sets.
 It looks like: `{"feature_set_name_1:feature_set_name_2":{"column_of_1":"column_of_2",...}...}`.
 If the relation is None, and the `feature_set` relations is also None, the join is done on the entity.
 Relevant only for Dask and storey(local) engines.<br>
-You can define relations of a feature set with the relations argument, like this:
+   You can define the relations of a feature set with the relations argument, like this:
    `{"feature_set_name": {"my_column":"other_feature_set_column", ...}...}`
 - **join_type** &mdash; (optional) Indicates the join type: `{'left', 'right', 'outer', 'inner'}, default 'outer'`.
-Relevant only for Dask and storey(local) engines.
+Relevant only for Dask and storey (local) engines.
    - left: use only keys from left frame (SQL: left outer join)
    - right: use only keys from right frame (SQL: right outer join)
    - outer: use union of keys from both frames (SQL: full outer join)
    - inner: use intersection of keys from both frames (SQL: inner join).

 You can add a time-based filter condition when running `get_offline_feature` with a given vector.
 You can also filter with the query argument on all the other features as relevant.

 You can create a feature vector that comprises different feature sets, while joining the data based on specific fields and not the entity.
 For example:
 - Feature set A is a transaction feature set and one of the fields is email.
 - Feature set B is feature set with the fields email and count distinct.
 You can build a feature vector that comprises fields in feature set A and get the count distinct for the email from feature set B.